 Creators must learn to take criticism with grace and humility.
 Insert obnoxious clapping hands here: creators cannot continue to call their paying customers racists, sexists, misogynists, etc. Full-stop.
 Firstly, geek culture and natural diversity are concomitant of one another in that people male, female, of all ethnicities and shades, backgrounds, and preferences love superheroes.
 And this false narrative that one must look exactly like a character in order to like them is simultaneously ignorant and arrogant.
 I don’t have to be a white female to like Kara Zor-El/Supergirl, and yet she’s one of my favorite characters and her reintroduction to the DC universe in 2004 by the superstar team of Jeph Loeb and Michael Turner is quite literally what brought me back into American comic books in the first place.
 In that same vein, I can’t stand a character like the present representation of Carol Danvers – I’m sorry, Carl Manvers – who has been presented as one of the most ostensibly unlikable characters in modern comic book continuity.
 Carol Danvers/Ms. Marvel from the early 2000s was truly an apex for female superheroes.
 She was charismatic, intelligent, had a completely different lens through which she saw and processed events in the Marvel universe (including the first Civil War), and she was a certifiable bombshell to boot.
 When longtime fans of a given book take to social media to interact with the current creative teams behind the said book and have some criticisms of however they may be presented, these creators must act professionally.
 There can be no exception to this; in virtually every field out there wherein your job requires you interact with consumers on some level, if you fly off the handle on those customers, it’s your tuckus that’s in trouble, not theirs.
 So if a fan says something critical of your work, take it in stride, and see what fan consensus is – after all, they are the paying customer, and they get to vote with their wallet as to whether or not you retain your job.
 That said, there are undoubtedly times when a fan becomes mordant and may have a particularly hot n’ spicy take that comes off as more than simply critical, and it’s times like these where that respect is a door that swings both ways.
 Fans don’t need to blast creators with obscenities either; it’s not productive, and it only further bifurcates the fandom.

 Make the characters attractive again.
 I mentioned the former Ms. Marvel/now Captain Marvel Carol Danvers; she was a genuine bombshell of a female hero with personality and power to match her good looks.
 This is an industry standard that has been long forgotten, and if comic books are to return to their glory, it is one that should be remembered with all due haste.
 Now, before an angry mob shouts that I’m just some shallow misogynist, let me be clear that this is with regards to the presentation of both male and female characters.
-Comic books are a visual medium, and people, both guys and gals, mostly want to look at things that are attractive and not that which makes their eyes bleed.
+Comic books are a visual medium, and people, both guys, and gals, mostly want to look at things that are attractive and not that which makes their eyes bleed.
 This conclusion should be axiomatic; otherwise, the reader would be reading any regular, 500-page novel because pictures mean nothing to their enjoyment of the story.
 When I’m reading about one of my favorite male heroes I should look at them and say to myself, “Self, you need to get your butt back to the gym so you can try to look like that!”
-Now, of course, superheroes are just that – “super” – and they are meant to be the peak or apex of the human physical form in many cases; otherwise, it would be far less believable for them to do what they do.
+Now, of course, superheroes are just that – “super” – and they are meant to be the idealized version of the peak or apex of the human physical form in many cases; otherwise, it would be far less believable for them to do what they do.
 As for the female heroes, call me a shameful male all you want, but I should take one look at Mary Jane Watson, Emma Frost, Wonder Woman, or Jean Grey and immediately want to marry that gal!
-The comic book artists of the 90’s understood both of these ideas, and many artists today measurably less so.
+The comic book artists of the 90’s understood both of these ideas, but many artists today measurably less so.
 There are still artists whose works harken back to gorgeous glory, but far more often than not they are variant cover artists now, and their masterful pencil work seldom touches the interior of any book, But when they do, the book sells like wildfire, and isn’t the goal to sell more books?
 I was making my usual rounds at my local comic book shop just the other day when another customer came in and was talking about being interested in a certain book’s story but feeling that the characters were presented “too sexually.”
-Both the shop owner and I wondered aloud why that was a problem, and I asked him if he’d truly prefer to look at a book, that is a story told largely through illustrations, with dull or ugly art?
+The shop owner, everyone else in the store (females included), and I wondered aloud why that was a problem, and I asked him if he’d truly prefer to look at a book, that is a story told largely through illustrations, with dull or ugly art?
 Breaking news: sex sells.
 You can like it or not, but if you deny it, then you’re living in a dystopian state of immurement.
 I recall just a handful of years ago when certain online publications began to comment on the “over-sexualization” of comic book characters.
 These were individuals who were not comic book fans themselves.
 They’d likely spent most of their adult lives with their faces buried in fanciful romance novels, and really possessed no ground to stand on with their verbal trashing of these characters, any more than a choir boy should criticize someone who listens to hard metal when he’d never listened to it before in his life, or vice-versa.
 And yet these people saw an opportunity to elevate themselves onto a pedestal of purity as glistening, white knights.
 If a guy tells you that he’d rather look at Plain Jane over bombshell Mary Jane, he’s lying, and if a gal says she’d rather read about Blob than Arthur Curry, she’s full of it too, plain and simple.

 Stop using comic books as your platform and beloved characters as mouthpieces for your social and political views.
 I do not care what your politics are, whether I share them or not; keep them out of the books.
 When your works blatantly lean heavily to one side of the aisle or another you are essentially running the risk of alienating half of your potential consumer base, so why do it?
 Again, the goal is to sell more comic books, not fewer, right?
 You’re a writer or an artist, and your calling in life is to provide a source of entertainment, inspiration, and escapism, not contribute to an already depressing 24-hour news cycle.
 If I want political takes, I’ll turn on the TV; from you, I only wish to be entertained.
 You are an entertainer, not a messiah or superhero with the calling of pulling everyone into your way of thinking.
 This sort of quixotism may suit op-ed pieces in newspapers or garbage-tier media sites, but it has no place in comic books.
 And yet it has seeped its way into the industry and set its roots deep like an oak; the ramifications of this have already been mentioned, and the result is a rotting husk.
 Beating readers to death with your politics, whether in the actual product or on social media, doesn’t make you some holier-than-I hero; it makes you an abysmal entertainer, as your goal should be to reach and fascinate as many people as possible.
 So as not to be misconstrued, many comic books in the past held political and social tones to them.
 What’s the difference?
 It’s the vilifying of people who disagree with the message; if the scaling of your readers reveals that they aren’t happy with the present direction of a book, change it so that you not only retain their custom but also gain that of those who were turned off from the get-go.
 So what if our personal views differ?
 I don’t support you because I agree with you on everything that can happen in life; I do so for your talents, for which I will gladly pay you.
 I can most assuredly say that a disproportionate number of my favorite creators hold views that are night and day with my own, and the same can likely be said of many comic book fans.
 But I don’t care, because at the end of the day, I am hungry for entertainment and looking to give my business to someone offering what I’m seeking, and they are the hot dog vendors with wares to offer.
 This is symbiosis in perfect exemplification, and so long as creators offer what more people want, more people will come to them with money in hand.
 Call us crazy, but we want to want to give you our money!
 So enough with your preachy, tyrannical X-Men Red, your woke Carl Manvers, and your feminist agenda Mockingbird; just make fun comic books, for the love of all that is good.
 As I mentioned, geekdom and diversity are naturally concurrent, and regardless of our differing personal views on life, we want to give you our money if only you’ll respectfully entertain our imaginations.
 There is a growing pool of alternative options for those who are sick and tired of being disrespected, disappointed, preached to, and vilified, and fans are clearly not shy about telling content creators precisely what they think – all it takes is sliding that wallet right back into the pocket from whence it came.